 - they do not have a local connection to our area and have previously declined offers to be returned to area they came from

-We notify local partner agencies such as Foodbanks and Outreach Services when Severe Weather Provisions are being offered.
+We notify local partner agencies, such as the police, mental health services and food banks when Severe Weather Provisions are being offered.
 Updates are also provided through Twitter and Facebook.